 As a student at Macclesfield College of Further and Higher Education, you are expected to:

-Not bring mobile ‘phones, MP3 players or watches into any examination or controlled conditions (even if they are turned off).
-The examination board is notified and it will lead to disqualification.
+- Not bring mobile phones, MP3 players or watches into any examination or controlled conditions (even if they are turned off).
+The examination board must be notified, and it will lead to disqualification.

 As a student at Macclesfield College, you are expected to: